-Cliff Reyle, Chief Human Resource and Information Officer
+Cliff Reyle, Chief Human Resource Officer

 Reyle attended the University of Memphis as a pre-medical major planning on a career as a physician.
 However, midway through college, Reyle felt called to full-time ministry.
 He changed his major to history and, after graduating from college, he attended Dallas Theological Seminary and Southwestern Theological Seminary, earning a Master of Divinity.
 Upon completion of the seminary, Reyle served as a minister at Central Church in Memphis.
 It was during that time that he led a college-age ministry that became involved with Dogwood Village by conducting a summer camp for the young people receiving help there.
 Dogwood Village became Youth Villages after a merger with another residential treatment facility in 1986.
 Four years later, Reyle came to work at the new nonprofit organization as director of human resources.